pablodecm/phd_thesis/src/103_chapter_3.md

 other generating processes in $H$ that we are not interested in, a definition which could also be extended to include collisions where non-hard processes occurred if needed.
-Such distinction between generating processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect only a subset of the produced processes at leading order,
+Such distinction between generating processes of interest $S$ and background $B$ is at the root of every analysis at the LHC and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect only a subset of the produced processes at leading order,